 Street East allows you to search for rentals all across New York City.
 It also provides helpful blog posts about living in the city, things to do, where to eat, etc!

 Join our Beyond Boston Housing Facebook Page!
 Are you travelling Beyond Boston for your next co-op and looking for housing resources?
 Join the Northeastern Beyond Boston Housing Facebook Group!
 This group is for all students who will be traveling to … Continue reading

 This classic 1920s hotel, located in the heart of scenic Brooklyn Heights, in located one subway stop from Manhattan.
-The St. George (double bedrooms), once a destination for celebrities and athletes, now houses more than 800 students and interns from … Continue reading
+The St. George, once a destination for celebrities and athletes, now houses more than 800 students and interns from around the … Continue reading

 Located in the heart of the world famous Herald Square neighborhood, the New Yorker is surrounded by New York City landmarks including Macy’s, Madison Square Garden, Penn Station, and the Broadway Theater District.
 Enjoy the amazing shopping, restaurants, sites and … Continue reading

 Co-op Connections works with EHS to provide students with NY Northeastern University Leased Housing in Brooklyn Heights and Midtown Manhattan.
 Although Co-op Connections has a limited number of bed spaces in these two locations, co-op students can contact EHS on … Continue reading